Transesterification: Applications

-Polyester production
+Polyesters

 The largest scale application of transesterification is in the synthesis of polyesters.
 In this application, diesters undergo transesterification with diols to form macromolecules.
-For example, dimethyl terephthalate and ethylene glycol react to form polyethylene terephthalate and methanol, which is evaporated to drive the reaction forward.
+For example, dimethyl terephthalate and ethylene glycol react to form polyethylene terephthalate and methanol.
+These polymer-producing transesterifications proceed via formation of many intermediates, such as 2-hydroxyethyl methyl terephthalate.

+Another transesterification relevant to PET, the polymer is susceptible to methanolysis to recover dimethyl terephthalate: